kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module6-advanced.md

     action 2.1 cli command "no event manager applet POST_PNP" action 2.2 cli command "end"
     action 2.3 cli command "wr"
-    action 2.4 cli command "exit"
 ```

 This code allows us to *clear the CDP table* and delete itself but leave the other EEM script on the switch for any moves, adds, and changes to the devices connected to the switch.

+The code above could be augmented with logic for LLDP to be added should the need arise.

 </details>

 ## Step 2 - ***Building Stacks - Use Case***

-Previously within the Composite Templating Lab, we introduced a methodology of automatically building a data stack and power stack configuration within the switch.
+Previously within the DayN Module, we introduced a methodology of automatically building a data stack and power stack configuration within the switch.
 When a new device or switch is built, we may want to control which switch is Active and standby within the stack.

 <details open>
 <summary> Click for Details and Sub Tasks</summary>